ericsonga/APCSAReview/_sources/Unit2-Using-Objects/turtleMethods.rst

 Calling Methods that Return Values
 ----------------------------------

 Some methods return a value back.
-These are called non-void methods.
+These are non-void methods, because void methods do not return anything.
 For example, the java.lang.Math.random() method returns a pseudorandom  decimal number greater than or equal to 0.0 and less than 1.0.
 We often move it into a range we want by multiplying it.
 For example, Math.random()*10 saved into an int variable (which will cut off the decimal part) will return a value between 0 and 9.

 When you call a method that returns a value, you should do something with that value like saving it into a variable or printing it out.

 Try running the program below a couple times to see that it makes the turtle move a random number of steps.
 Can you change the program so that it takes a random number from 100 to 500?

-.. activecode:: TurtleTestMethods
+.. activecode:: TurtleTestMethods2
     :language: java
     :datafile: DigitalPicture, Pixel, SimplePicture, Turtle, SimpleTurtle, World, PictureClass, Pen, Giffer, PathSegment

     import java.util.*;
     import java.lang.Math;

-    public class TurtleTestMethods
+    public class TurtleTestMethods2
     {
       public static void main(String[] args)
       {